-All England Open: PV Sindhu, Satwik-Chirag start with comfortable wins; Srikanth knocked out
+All England Open: Sindhu, Satwik-Chirag make winning starts; Srikanth outsted, Nehwal retires hurt

-Reigning world champion PV Sindhu made an impressive start at the All England Badminton Championships along with promising doubles duo Satwiksairaj Rankireddy and Chirag Shetty as the Super 1000 event got underway after hours of delay due to Covid-19 retesting.
+Reigning world champion PV Sindhu made an impressive start at the All England Badminton Championships along with promising doubles duo Satwiksairaj Rankireddy and Chirag Shetty as the Super 1000 event got underway on Wednesday in Birmingham after hours of delay due to Covid-19 retesting.

-However, compatriots Kidambi Srikanth and Parupalli Kashyap suffered early exits after losing their respective opening round men’s singles matches on Wednesday.
+However, compatriots Saina Nehwal, Kidambi Srikanth and Parupalli Kashyap suffered early exits after losing their respective opening round singles matches on Wednesday.

+On her 31st birthday, Nehwal — who was making her 15th straight appearance at the All England — had to retire hurt mid-way through the second game against seventh seed Mia Blichfeldt.
+The Indian former world No 1 seemed to be struggling with a thigh issue and was heard telling the officials that her quad is hurting to bring a close to the match that the Dane was leading 21-8, 10-4.

+Earlier, Olympic silver medallist Sindhu came through a good test, showing good court coverage and controlling the shuttle well for large parts.
+She dished out a disciplined performance to outwit world No 32 Soniia Cheah of Malaysia 21-11, 21-17 in 38 minutes.

 Some members of the Indian contingent, along with others who had reportedly returned positive tests, were among those retested overnight as the Badminton World Federation pushed the start of the tournament to afternoon local time by which time everyone concerned received the all-clear.